Rajan-vy/Frontend-Assignment/README.md

 # Overview
-I have completed the fronr-End Assignment for an Ecommerce web app.
+I have completed the front-End Assignment for an E-commerce web app.

 I have used `HTML`, `Tailwind-CSS` and `React` for stylind and funtionality.
 # Setup Instruction